muratk3n/thirdwave/en/README.md

-The energy requirements of a zombie makes no sense.. these fuckers are constantly on the move, dont really "eat" anything, or ppl even just turn them, where do they get that energy?
+The energy requirements of a zombie makes no sense.. these fuckers are constantly on the move, dont really "eat" anything, or ppl even just turn them, where do they get the energy?
 If they truly lived on an energy input, then you'd see mellowed out mfkers wout it, there'd be these slow moving zombies..